HelaBela/TicTacToe/readme.md

-A game to be played in a browser console
+This is a game to be played in a browser console

 **To start:**